xso4/vndb-mirror/api-kana.md

 image.votecount
 :   Integer, number of image flagging votes.

+image.thumbnail
+:   String, URL to the thumbnail.

+image.thumbnail\_dims
+:   Pixel dimensions of the thumbnail, array with two integer elements.

 length
 :   Integer, possibly null, rough length estimate of the VN between 1 (very
     short) and 5 (very long).
 This field is only used as a fallback for when